astromcquinn/CICASS/README.md

 # CICASS
-initial conditions generator with streaming velocity
+initial conditions generator that self-consistently includes streaming velocity

 This code is from https://arxiv.org/abs/1204.1344 and https://arxiv.org/abs/1204.1345 and has been used by many subsequent studies of streaming velocity.
 Its chief use is to initialize streaming velocity simulations